 Here's another suggestion for a research paper assignment: Empathy Research Paper Assignment.

+"6 Signs of Credible Sources: Do Unreliable Websites Sabotage Your Research?" by Jack Milgram is an excellent blog post with useful guidance.
 For additional student writing models and guides on how to judge sources, check out Write Source.
 For more information on plagiarism, copyrights, and citing sources (esp. online sources), this Webpage has links to more than a dozen useful Websites.

 ALSO, Turnitin.com offers a thorough explanation of different types of plagiarism in this document: "The Plagiarism Spectrum: Tagging 10 Types of Unoriginal Work."
+See also this helpful set of ideas about "How to Stop Student Plagiarism Before It Starts" (by Cheryl Mizerny on MiddleWeb).

 IN THE DOWNLOAD ZONE for Research Paper Guide: